-A draft Master Plan for the parkway was prepared in 1971, and a Development Concept Plan was prepared and approved in 1970.
+A draft Master Plan for the parkway was prepared in 1971, but was never approved, and a Development Concept Plan was prepared and approved in 1970.
 Both plans called for levels of development appropriate for a recreational destination park.
-Most of the major proposed facilities have not been funded, nor has visitor demand justified managing the parkway as a major recreation resource.
+Most of the major facilities proposed in these plans have not been funded, nor has visitor demand justified managing the parkway as a major recreation resource.

-In 1978 a Final Environmental Impact Statement was approved to allow the completion of the parkway motor road, and it incorporated the recommendations of the 1971 plan.
-The statement proposed the construction of 115 miles of road (sections 1A, 1B, 1C, 1D, 2D, 3A2, 3B, 3P, 3U2, 3V, 3X), the development of associated public use and management facilities, the expansion of recreation facilities along the existing motor road, the construction of 161 miles of hiking trails, and the elimination of grade crossings.
-It was determined that although these actions could cause noise and locally degrade land, water, and air during construction, adverse effects would not be significant or long-term.
+In 1978 a Final Environmental Impact Statement was approved to complete the parkway motor road.
+It proposed the construction of 115 miles of road (sections 1A, 1B, 1C, 1D, 2D, 3A2, 3B, 3P, 3U2, 3V, 3X), the development of associated public use and management facilities, the expansion of recreation facilities along the existing motor road, the construction of 161 miles of hiking trails, and the elimination of grade crossings.
+It was determined that although these actions could cause noise and locally degrade lands, waters, and air during construction, adverse effects would not be significant or long-term.

-An access plan is being prepared for the parkway to analyze the relationship between traffic patterns and the location of entrance and exit points.
+An access plan is being prepared for the parkway to analyze the relationship between parkway traffic patterns and the location of entrance and exit points.
 The plan will determine the minimum actions needed to ensure resource protection, visitor safety, and essential public access to parkway lands.
-The directions outlined in this plan for management, visitor use, and interpretation will be used to develop the criteria for the access plan.
+The directions outlined in the general management plan for management, visitor use, and interpretation will be used to develop the criteria for the access plan.
 The access plan is further discussed in the "Land Protection" section.